DiTo97/international-migrant-stock-1990-2020/README.md

 [![dashboard](assets/dashboard.png)](assets/dashboard.mp4)

+For a complete overview of the dashboard, download the recorded .mp4 video from [here](assets/dashboard.mp4) or by clicking on the image above.

 ## Introduction

 The proposed infovis dashboard is a dynamic and interactive tool designed to assist data analysts and general users in monitoring the trends and changes in international migrant stock from 1990 to 2020.